BUAA-MARS-group/SITE/README.md

 ## Data
 The dataset of *Reynolds stress transport equation* can be downlaoded from [here](https://zenodo.org/records/17015634).

-After that, move the .npz and .mat data to '/2_Reynolds_Stress_Transport_Equation/data'.
+After that, move the .npy and .mat data to '/2_Reynolds_Stress_Transport_Equation/data'.

 ## How to run our cases?
 Most datas are included in the directory.
 The scripts are in the corresponding dictionaries.
 One can run the desired scripts with python IDE.